Updating your kitchen cabinets couldn't be easier with these inexpensive cosmetic miracles.

 #1 Handsome Hardware

-Knobs and pulls are kitchen jewelry that can dress cabinets up.
-Note that cabinet hardware can get very fancy and expensive — costing $30 and up for a single ornate knob.
+Knobs and pulls are kitchen jewelry that can upgrade kitchen cabinets.
+Note that cabinet hardware can get very fancy and expensive -- costing $30 and up for a single ornate knob.
 But you’ll get a huge bang for a few bucks by buying 10-packs of simple, contemporary hardware at big box stores for less than $20 (that’s $2 a knob!).

 To save time and money, replace 1-hole hardware with 1-hole upgrades; 2-hole with 2-hole.
 That way, you won’t need to drill or patch.

-Nothing updates old cabinets as quickly as fresh coat of paint.
+Nothing works better for updating kitchen cabinets on a budget as quickly as fresh coat of paint.

 - Lighter-colored paints will make your kitchen seem bigger.